Headaches

 Common types of headache include tension headache, migraine, cluster and sinus headache.
 Headache related to serious causes as bleeding in the brain or tumor which requires a team based approach along with other tests.
 Headache needs to be diagnosed, differentiated and treated accordingly.

-Neck (Servical) Pain
+Neck (Cervical) Pain

 Understanding Chronic Pain with Pain Management